 - Any CGT on residential property gains became due within 30 days of sale completion, along with a tax return.
-This period was extended to 60 days in the autumn 2021 Budget. - The CGT exemption for a main residence was cut to a normal maximum of nine months after moving out, halving the previous eighteen-month period. - New rules were introduced for lettings relief, limiting eligibility to those instances where the property owner shares occupation with the tenant.
+This period was subsequently extended to 60 days. - The CGT exemption for a main residence was cut to a normal maximum of nine months after moving out, halving the previous eighteen-month period. - New rules were introduced for lettings relief, limiting eligibility to those instances where the property owner shares occupation with the tenant.